NannyML/nannyml/docs/tutorials/data_requirements.rst

 when estimating the performance.

-Common columns
+Columns
 --------------

 The following sections describe the different data columns that are required by NannyML.
-These will differ based on the type of the model being monitored.
+These will differ based on the type of the model being monitored, and the function being used.
 There will be columns that are common across model types, where others will be specific to a given model type.

 We will illustrate this using the fictional ``work_from_home`` model included with the library,